Munch & Move

 0 to 5 years of age is a key window for children to learn about food and eating.
 Mealtimes offer opportunities to promote positive outcomes for children.
 Positive mealtimes are not only about nutritional requirements, they can also shape children’s learning, development, health and wellbeing.

-Registrations are now open for all Mid North Coast educators, click here to register.
+Registrations are now open for all Mid North Coast educators.
+For more information, visit PICNIC in early education.

 Mid North Coast Health Promotion Officers are available to provide support for menu development and review.
 They provide regular, ongoing support via Cook Network Meetings.